Signs and symptoms of morphea vary, depending on the type and stage of the condition. They include:

-- Oval-shaped patches that may change colors and gradually develop a whitish center.
+- Patches that gradually develop a lighter or whitish center

-- Linear patches, especially when on arms and legs
+- Linear patches, especially when on the arms or legs

-Morphea usually affects only the uppermost layers of your skin (the dermis and the superficial fatty tissue beneath the dermis).
-In some cases, morphea may involve the deeper fatty tissue or the connective tissue (fascia or muscle) below your skin.
+Morphea usually affects only the skin and underlying tissue and, rarely, bone.
 The condition generally lasts several years and then disappears on its own.
-However, it usually leaves patches of darkened or discolored skin.
+But it usually leaves some patches of darkened or discolored skin.

 When to see a doctor

-If you notice patches of discoloring, hardening or thickening skin, see your doctor.
-Early diagnosis and treatment may help slow the development of new patches, and allow your doctor to identify and treat complications before they worsen.
+If you notice reddish patches of hardening or thickening skin, see your doctor.
+Early diagnosis and treatment may help slow the development of new patches and allow your doctor to identify and treat complications before they worsen.

 - Valanclene G, et al. Pathogenesis and treatment modalities of localized scleroderma.
 Medicina (Kaunas).
 2010;46:649.